 Visit a Roman fort at the Castlefield Urban Heritage Park

-Take a look at what Manchester looked like in the Roman era at the Mamucium in Castlefield.
+Discover what Manchester looked like in the Roman era at the Mamucium in Castlefield.
 The Castrum was founded in c.
 AD 79 and left virtually undisturbed until the rapid expansion of the city during the Industrial Revolution.
 Featuring original stone foundations and reconstructed walls, you have the chance to walk around the oldest part of the region and become immersed in the history around you.
-The fort is just a three minute walk from the Museum of Science and Industry and so a fantastic day out for lifelong learners and history buffs!
+The fort is just a three-minute walk from the Museum of Science and Industry and so a fantastic day out for lifelong learners and history buffs!

 Wave in the background of the news at Media City